STO11/DASA-Pointer/README.md

 # Running

 - Select your weekdays constatint at integration/clockin.spec.js
-- Run the test with `yarn cypress open` and select integration/clockin.spec.js
+- Run the test with `yarn cy` and select integration/clockin.spec.js